openaire/guidelines/docs/index.rst

 Welcome to the OpenAIRE Guidelines.
 The intention of this is to provide a public space to share OpenAIREs work on interoperability and to engage with the community.
 The OpenAIRE Guidelines helps repository managers expose publications, datasets and CRIS metadata via the OAI-PMH protocol in order to integrate with OpenAIRE infrastructure.

-OpenAIRE Guidelines consists of three guidelines for publication repositories, data archives and CRIS systems respectively:
+OpenAIRE Guidelines have been released for publication repositories, data archives and CRIS systems respectively:

 .. toctree::
    :maxdepth: 1
+   :caption: Current Guidelines

    literature/index
    data/index